-You need to be prepared with over the counter drugs for survival just in case we lose power and the stores close.
-The pharmacies could be closed because their registers and Internet may not work They may close because they can’t collect cash, debit cards, or look up prescriptions, etc. Therefore, your insurance cards will not work because there may have been extensive power outages in many cities, counties and many states.
-I decided to run to a local grocery store today and I picked up a few over the counter products that you may or may not use.
-We all have our favorite over the counter drugs.
+You need to be prepared with over-the-counter drugs for survival just in case we lose power and the stores close.
+The pharmacies could be closed because their registers and Internet may not work They may close because they can’t collect cash, debit cards, or look up prescriptions, etc. Therefore, your insurance cards will not work because there may have been extensive power outages in many cities, counties, and many states.
+I decided to run to a local grocery store today and I picked up a few over-the-counter products that you may or may not use.
+We all have our favorite over-the-counter drugs.
 Here’s the deal, I needed to rotate what I have at home because some of the dates on the boxes are expiring very soon.
 Call me Nervous Nellie, but I have to be prepared for the unexpected, it’s a way of life for me.

-If you use essentials oils, please know that I use them all the time too.
+If you use essential oils, please know that I use them all the time too.
 I go to the doctor once a year, and that’s only for my high cholesterol prescription to be refilled.
 I rarely get sick, if ever.
-I eat a plant based diet and I’m trying to exercise more to keep myself healthy.
+I eat a plant-based diet and I’m trying to exercise more to keep myself healthy.
 Here’s the deal, sometimes my grandchildren come to visit and I need some children’s Motrin or Children’s Triaminic Fever & Cold suspension.
 I love to keep my Neosporin ointment fresh, so I replace open tubes frequently.
 I never want to run out of it.
 I have boxes of band-aids and butterfly strips and so many other first aid supplies.
-But today it’s a friendly reminder to stock up on some over the counter drugs like anti-diarrheal medicine.
+But today it’s a friendly reminder to stock up on some over-the-counter drugs like anti-diarrheal medicine.
 My favorite is Imodium A-D. If we have a pandemic break out I may need that Imodium in addition to my arsenal of essential oils.
 Of course, I stock up on My Doctor Suggests Silver Solution as well.
 I grabbed a few boxes of the good old pink boxes of Pepto-Bismol too.

-Remember I am not a doctor, registered nurse or anyone in the medical field.
+Remember I am not a doctor, registered nurse, or anyone in the medical field.
 But other than my cholesterol medicine I rarely need to go visit my doctor, who by the way is my best friend forever.
-I just stopped by his office a couple days ago because he’s moved to a new office and he had to take a double-take because he rarely sees me at the office.
+I just stopped by his office a couple of days ago because he’s moved to a new office and he had to take a double-take because he rarely sees me at the office.
 We talk all the time on the phone because we are both “preppers” if you want to call us that.
 I know some of his kids and he knows two of my daughters.
 We laugh together and talk about preparedness stuff every time we see each other.

 Over The Counter Drugs: